 - Make the apple cider syrup

-- 1. Throw the apple cider and orange zest in a saucepan and bring to a boil over high heat.
-Continue boiling until it’s reduced to 1/2 cup (4 ounces), about 30 minutes total.
-Strain and refrigerate until chilled through before using.
+- 1. Add the apple cider and orange zest to a saucepan and bring to a boil over high heat.
+Continue boiling until it’s reduced to 1/2 cup (4 ounces), which should take about 30 minutes, depending on the size of your pan and the heat of your flame.
+Strain, cover, and refrigerate until chilled through before using.

-- 2. Add the 3 ounces apple cider syrup, bourbon, and lemon juice to a cocktail shaker.
+- 2. In a cocktail shaker, combine the 3 ounces apple cider syrup, bourbon, and lemon juice.
 Add enough ice to rise above the liquid in the shaker and shake vigorously for 15 seconds.

 - 3. Strain the mixture into coupes or cocktail glasses of your choice and garnish with the orange zest.

 Thirsty for more?
 Sip on these: